-Royal Caribbean Cruises plans to build and operate a dramatic new cruise terminal at Port Miami.
+Royal Caribbean Cruises plans to build and operate a dramatic new terminal at Port Miami.
 The new terminal will be a striking addition and serve as homeport to Royal Caribbean ships, including Oasis-class ships, the world’s largest and most innovative cruise ships.

 “We are truly excited to be working with Miami-Dade County and PortMiami to create not just another cruise terminal, but a truly iconic building,” said Richard D. Fain, chairman and CEO for Royal Caribbean Cruises Ltd. “This new terminal is a symbol of our commitment to Miami, the city where our company first started almost 50 years ago.
 We can’t wait to bring an Oasis-class ship to PortMiami.”